jjcoronal/portf0lio/index.md

 > _I help organizations make sense of complexity and design better ways of working together, working across systems thinking, facilitation, and strategic design._
 >
 > _I map out my process in three steps: first, diagnosing the problem through a [systems lens](page21.md); next, engaging people to design [collective processes](page22.md); and finally, getting to work [building and testing solutions](page23.md)._
+>
+> _Depending on what a system needs, I map it from the outside as an analyst or step inside it as a participant, sometimes living for a year inside the phenomena I'm studying.
+That range, from stakeholder system maps to lived, autoethnographic research, shapes how I diagnose problems before I try to solve them._

 > _Don't forget to click through!_